 Call the property management company and let them know what date and time you plan to be on site.
 If they are not available right now, leave a message with the answering service or have someone else call in on their behalf.

 Email or fax them a copy of your shoot schedule ahead of time and explain that they might be disturbed by people and lights during this specific period.
 Display “No Trespassing” signs around the perimeter of the location (make sure they are facing outwards).
-Alternatively, if there are no pedestrians around and you want to

 Night Film Shoot Make Time in Advance for your Set-up Schedule